Leafly’s guide to rosin: What is it and how do you make it?

 When pressing hash or kief into rosin, we recommend using a method called directional flow, or directional fold, which is a way of folding parchment paper when making rosin to get a clean, consistent press.

-Directional flow does not need to be used when pressing flower, as the rosin created will be minimal—simply folding nugs in wax paper will suffice.
+Directional flow does not need to be used when pressing flower, as the rosin created will be minimal—simply folding nugs in wax paper will do.
 When hash or kief is pressed, the amount of rosin created is much more substantial.

 To use directional flow, fold wax paper like an envelope around the kief or hash you’re pressing, so that the wax paper is folded on three sides and open on one side.
 This folding will direct the flow of rosin out the open side when pressing for easy collection.